This article was last updated: 9 February 2018

 Planning a trip to Russia

-Even though there are many places to visit in Russia, some spread far and wide, the what to see is the easy part, it is understanding the requirements that took us a little by surprise, as well as some of the misinformation about the bureaucratic process of visas and the like.
+Even though there are many places to visit in Russia, some spread far and wide, the what to see and where to go is the easy part.
+It is understanding the Russian visa requirements that take many by surprise, as does some of the misinformation about the bureaucratic process.
 We have applied for a lot of visas in our time and found some trickier than others, but Russia put a whole new spin on tricky.

 Most foreign nationals will need a tourist visa to enter Russia.
 There are only ~30 countries who qualify for the Visa Free Regime and each of those has individual criteria.
-Most tourist visas are for a maximum of 30 days (this has been eased for residents of the USA).
-So check your eligibility before planning long stays in the country.
+Most Russian tourist visas are for a maximum of 30 days.
+So it is important to check your eligibility before planning long stays in the country.

-Passengers on cruise ships may enter without a visa for up to 72 hours.
+Passengers on a cruise to Russia may enter tSt Petersburg without a visa for up to 72 hours.
 You may leave the ship during this period only as part of an organised tour group.
 You are required to depart and return to the port with the tour.
 This means you do not have the option to stay in St. Petersburg and return to the ship by your own means.
 You are basically locked into shore excursions starting and finish at the St Petersburg Cruise Port.
-If you wish to leave the ship on your own or in a group of less than five, you will require a visa obtained prior to arrival in Russia.
+If you wish to leave the ship on your own without an authorised tour group, you will require a visa obtained prior to arrival in Russia.

 We applied for our visa as Australian citizens applying from the UK.
-So this presented a different range of anomalies than had we applied from our home country.
+So this presented a different range of anomalies than if we applied from our home country.

-- Previously you required an official invitation to apply for a visa; now you must obtain a ‘Travel Voucher’ and ‘Tourist Confirmation’ before applying.
+- Previously you required an official Russian tourist visa invitation to apply for a visa; now you must obtain a ‘Travel Voucher’ and ‘Tourist Confirmation’ before applying.
 This is obtained via a travel agency or hotel.
-As we did not wish to book our accommodation or travel before our visas were granted, we obtained these from an online service in the UK – Real Russia which cost £15 per person for the two documents.
-This is a straight forward process and an easy option for the traveller not wanting to commit to tours or accommodation.
+As we did not wish to book our accommodation or travel before our visas were granted, we obtained these from an online Russian visa service in the UK – Real Russia which cost £15 per person for the two documents.
+This is a straightforward process and an easy option for the traveller not wanting to commit to tours or accommodation.
 You cannot apply for a visa without first having these two documents.

 - You may be required to provide bank statements to validate your financial means to support your stay.
 Especially if you are self-employed or unemployed.